WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

+In function signatures, you _must_ declare the type of each parameter.

 #### Statements and Expressions

 Function bodies are made up of a series of statements optionally ending in an expression.